cs-clarence/git-primer/README.md

 The steps shown in this primer are done through the command line/terminal.
 It assumes that you know these commands work: `ls`, `cd`, `pwd`, `rm`, and `mkdir`.
 These commands are readily available on Linux, and MacOS.

-> If you don't know them yet, or you don't know how to use the terminal in general, [read this](./pre-requisites/basic-terminal-commands.md) first.
+> If you you are not familiar with these commands, [read this](./pre-requisites/basic-terminal-commands.md) first.

-On Windows, on the other hand, you have similarly named commands which, for the most part, is similar enough to those on Linux and MacOS systems that you can use them as long as the command doesn't need a flag because they are different to those found on the other two systems:
+On Windows, on the other hand, you have similarly named commands which, for the most part, is similar enough to those on Linux and MacOS systems.
+You can use them as long as the command doesn't need a flag because they are different to those found on the other two systems:

 > For example, to list all the files inside a directory, including hidden ones, you can run the following command on Linux and MacOS systems:
 >